cloudmesh/client/docs/source/man/man.rst

 Command - search::

     Usage:
+        search NAME
-        search [NAME] [FILTER]...
+        search NAME [--order=FORMAT] [FILTER]...

     search the table NAME on the database

     Arguments:

       NAME            Name of the table to search.
-If the name is not specified, the table DEFAULT will be searched FILTER    Filter to be used when searching
+If the name is not specified, the table DEFAULT will be searched --order=FORMAT  Columns that will be displayed
+      FILTER          Filter to be used when searching

     Options: